Vektor Subtraction

-Description and examples for the subtraction of vectors
+Formulas and examples for subtracting vectors

 The following article describes vector subtractions using vectors of two or three elements.
 Basically, vectors can contain any number of elements.